Gabriela von Habsburg: Early life

 Gabriela von Habsburg was born in Luxembourg, the fourth child of the German politician Otto von Habsburg, head of the House of Habsburg-Lorraine and erstwhile heir apparent to the throne of Austria-Hungary, and Regina (née Prinzessin von Sachsen-Meiningen).
 She was baptised with the names Gabriela Maria Charlotte Felicitas Elisabeth Antonia.
 The name in her birth certificate is Gabriela von Österreich-Ungarn.

 Gabriela von Habsburg was raised at her parents' home in exile, Villa Austria, in Pöcking, Bavaria.
 As a result of the Habsburgs' banishment from Austria, she feels that she grew up devoid of any sense of pride of country and thus identifies as European.
 She believes that her dynasty's role in history shaped her upbringing, noting that her family "never spoke about anything at mealtimes except politics".
 A granddaughter of the last Austrian emperor, Charles I, she does not use the traditional Habsburg-Lorraine titles ("Princess Imperial and Archduchess of Austria, Princess Royal of Hungary and Bohemia", with the style of Imperial and Royal Highness).

-After graduating in 1976, Gabriela von Habsburg studied philosophy for two years at the Ludwig Maximilian University of Munich.
+After graduating in 1976, Gabriela von Habsburg studied philosophy for two years at LMU Munich.
 From 1978 to 1982, she studied art at the Munich Academy of Arts with Robert Jacobsen and Eduardo Paolozzi.